MastaMan/JPG-OPTI/README.md

 ## License
 This project is free to use, modify, and distribute.
 __Note__: All .exe utilities used by this script (such as *convert.exe*, *jpegoptim.exe*, and *optipng.exe*) are developed and maintained by third-party developers.
-They are not part of this repository and are provided under their respective licenses.
 This script simply automates their usage and does not redistribute or modify those executables.